nicolai5965/Ai_Financial_Assistant/backend/BACKEND_DOCS.md

   - `background/scheduler.py`: Task scheduling logic
   - `background/workers.py`: Worker process management
 - **When to Add**: Add this folder when you need to perform operations asynchronously or on a schedule, such as data refreshing, report generation, or notification sending.

+### 4. `app/visualization/`
+- **Purpose**: Would contain code for generating data visualizations and charts.
+This includes chart generation, data formatting for visualization, and interactive dashboard components.
+- **Key Components**:
+  - `visualization/charts.py`: Chart generation utilities
+  - `visualization/formatters.py`: Data formatting for visualization
+  - `visualization/dashboards.py`: Dashboard component definitions
+- **When to Add**: Add this folder when your application needs more sophisticated visualization capabilities beyond what's currently in the stock_analysis module, especially if these visualizations will be used across multiple parts of the application.